An intersectional framework for counterfactual fairness in risk prediction: Abstract

 \section{Abstract}

-Along with the increasing availability of data in many sectors has come the rise of data-driven models to inform decision-making and policy.
-These models have the potential to benefit both patients and health care providers but can also entrench or exacerbate health inequities.
-Existing "algorithmic fairness" methods for measuring and correcting model bias fall short of what is needed for clinical applications in two key ways.
-First, methods typically focus on a single grouping along which discrimination may occur rather than considering multiple, intersecting groups such as gender and race.
-Second, in clinical applications, risk prediction is typically used to guide treatment, and use of a treatment presents distinct statistical issues that invalidate most existing fairness measurement techniques.
-We present novel unfairness metrics that address both of these challenges.
-We also develop a complete framework of estimation and inference tools for our metrics, including the \emph{unfairness value ("u-value")}, used to determine the relative extremity of an unfairness measurement, and standard errors and confidence intervals employing an alternative to the standard bootstrap.
-Our framework provides new tools for health systems seeking improve equity in their use of data and risk prediction to drive policy.
+{Along with the increasing availability of health data has come the rise of data-driven models to inform decision-making and policy.
+These models have the potential to benefit both patients and health care providers but can also exacerbate health inequities.
+Existing "algorithmic fairness" methods for measuring and correcting model bias fall short of what is needed for health policy in two key ways.
+First, methods typically focus on a single grouping along which discrimination may occur rather than considering multiple, intersecting groups.
+Second, in clinical applications, risk prediction is typically used to guide treatment, creating distinct statistical issues that invalidate most existing techniques.
+We present summary unfairness metrics that build on existing techniques in "counterfactual fairness" to address both challenges.
+We also develop a complete framework of estimation and inference tools for our metrics, including the unfairness value ("u-value"), used to determine the relative extremity of unfairness, and standard errors and confidence intervals employing an alternative to the standard bootstrap.
+We demonstrate application of our framework to a COVID-19 risk prediction model deployed in a major Midwestern health system.}